oclif/oclif.github.io/docs/faqs.md

 ## Should I use npm or yarn?

 It really doesn't make that much of a difference.
-If you're just getting started, keep it simple and use npm which comes with node.
+If you're just getting started, keep it simple and use npm which comes with Node.
 We like to use yarn internally as it's a bit faster and we find the lockfiles friendlier.

 ## How can I make the oclif generator run faster?